GregRos/meta-types/Definitions.md

 // Syntax error

 { Sth: string }
-// What?
-This is a data type.
+// This is a data type.
 // !
 COUNTER-EXAMPLES !
 ```